PyaeSoneAungRgn/sublime-laravel-filament/README.md

 # Laravel Filament for Sublime Text

-A sublime text package for [Laravel Filament](https://filamentphp.com).
+A sublime package to run the [Laravel Filament](https://filamentphp.com) Artisan CLI directly within the Sublime Text interface, without the need to open or use the command line.

 ## Installation